coduin/epiphany-bsp/README.md

 # Library

 Programs written with the eBSP library contain a *host processor* and a or *co-processor* part.
-This is indicated using `host_` and `e_` prefixes resepectively.
+This is indicated using `host_` and `e_` prefixes respectively.
 A minimal eBSP program looks like this on the host:

 ```C
 // on host